Foods that are not processed have not had the goodness extracted; and are far tastier.

 Let's take one simple example.
-As we all know cornflakes and grits too if it's made from refined maizemeal have little flavour; you have to add a lot of sugar or syrup.
+As we all know cornflakes and grits made from refined maizemeal have little flavour; you have to spoon in a lot of sugar, honey or syrup.
 Already the manufacturer has added too much salt; 365 mg of sodium in a typical 50 gram helping[1].

-Yet a most unsatisfying 50 gram helping of cornflakes from which most of the goodness has been extracted, would cost about 350 cents in South Africa; a massive markup.
-The box costs the manufacturer more than the food inside, if you can call it that.
+Yet a most unsatisfying 50 gram helping of cornflakes from which most of the goodness has been extracted, would retail for about 350 cents in South Africa; a massive markup.
+The box costs the manufacturer more than the food inside.

-Foods that are not processed have not had the fibre, vitamins and minerals extracted; nor the important phytonutrients, fats and protein.
-This is a true wholegrain.
+Foods that are not processed have all the fibre, vitamins and minerals; and the important phytochemicals, fats and protein.
+Stone-ground grits is a true wholegrain.
 It is very tasty and extremely nutritious.
+It has a low GI; it's not fattening.

 Food companies will try to deceive us by telling us that they have fortified the meal; having just extracted all the best parts.